 For your team to monitor security accurately and effectively, comfort isn’t a luxury; it’s a necessity.
 Workstations, chairs, room layout, accessibility to technology, and unobstructed visual access to video walls and displays are vital considerations during the design phase.

 This includes things as seemingly minor as an ergonomic chair to major concerns, such as choosing the right video components.
 Desks or workstation heights and sizes are equally important.
-It means looking at sight lines for every member of the team and position within the center.
-All these things will impact not only productivity, but the ability of your employees to do their jobs and do them well.
-The employees should not be worrying about environmental fatigue.
+It means looking at sightlines for every member of the team and position within the center.
+All these things will impact not only productivity but the ability of your employees to do their jobs and do them well.
+Employees should not be worrying about environmental fatigue.